A designer and a NASA scientist team up to fight a $244 billion problem that’s hiding in plain sight

 Bracher said he was first inspired to launch Betterlab after consulting for 3M, where he came across the company’s sizable patent portfolio that, for all intents and purposes, was just sitting there.
 Companies park patents away into filing cabinets and leave it to lawyers to litigate other companies for licensing fees.
 After 20 years of building products, Bracher sees his role, as a scientifically minded designer, to translate some of the innovation lurking in research into shippable products.

 Aside from the myopia glasses, Bracher has developed two other products under the Betterlab umbrella.
-The first is a project he’s coordinating with Oakley, which leverages NASA research on circadian rhythm to help athletes, or anyone who’s traveling, defeat jet lag.
+The first is a project he’s coordinating with a major sunglasses manufacturer, which leverages NASA research on circadian rhythm to help athletes, or anyone who’s traveling, defeat jet lag.
 The solution is in two parts.
-The first is an algorithm, developed in the 1980s for the International Space Station, that plans when you can see the light of certain wavelengths to promote new sleep schedules.
+The first is an algorithm (in an app), developed in the 1980s for the International Space Station, that plans when you can see the light of certain wavelengths to promote new sleep schedules.
 To accompany the algorithm, Bracher is building more glasses to filter out the right wavelengths of light, at the right time, to promote better sleep.

 The second project is based on UVC light.
 In January 2020, Bracher began collaborating with another scientist on using this light to kill germs without damaging your skin, building light fixtures that could be installed in buildings to purify surfaces.
 (This UVC approach was quite popular across the industry and led to lots of debate).
-After meeting with Bank of America, and hearing the particulars of the company’s Purel budget during COVID-19, he thought of another articulation of UVC technology: He’s developed a handheld device that can be used instead of Purel to sanitize your hands, without all the extra waste and skin inflammation that can come from hand sanitizer.
+After meeting with a major bank chain, and hearing the particulars of the company’s Purel budget during COVID-19, he thought of another articulation of UVC technology: He’s developed a handheld device that can be used instead of Purel to sanitize your hands, without all the extra waste and skin inflammation that can come from hand sanitizer.

 The challenges ahead for Bracher and Betterlab sound like the same challenges innovators face all the time: finding the right sources of funding to push the most impactful ideas to market to transform good science into tangible products.